Grand Canyon Tours information Updated Mar 31, 2021

 A world heritage site.
 One of the unofficial wonders of the world.
 Top five in the must-see-places-before-you-die list.
 Yes, we are talking about the Grand Canyon.
+This page will provide information on Grand Canyon Tours and things to do at Grand Canyon.
 Before the excitement gets to you and you rush off on a Grand Canyon Tour without any guided notion or itinerary in hand, we recommend you read this.
 There are several ways to tour the Grand Canyon, but it pays to understand its topography and basic layout beforehand.
 Having a mental image of what lies before you helps you plan that itinerary well and make that Grand Canyon trip truly memorable.

 One of the best ways to take in the Grand Canyon’s beauty is to view the Canyon from its north and south rims, hike down to the Inner Canyon, take a boat ride along the Colorado and finally, take an aerial tour to get a bird’s eye view of the splendor that lies below.
 Depending on the length of your stay, you can choose to camp in the Inner Canyon, or closer to civilization and creature comforts in the North or South Rim campgrounds.
 For the more adventurous, there are Grand Canyon rafting camping trips galore.

 The South Rim